Nutrition in Plants Class 10

 There are three main types of nutrition in plants:

-3. Parasitic Nutrition: This is when plants obtain nutrients from living organisms, often by attaching themselves to the host plant and extracting nutrients from its tissues.
+3. Parasitic Nutrition: This is when plants obtain their nutrients from living organisms, often by attaching themselves to the host plant and extracting nutrients from its tissues.

 Also Check – What is Holozoic Nutrition?